-- ➤ The District successfully completed the LAFCO process for consolidation and July 1, 2020, was our first fiscal year officially under the new Sonoma Valley Fire District. - As part of the consolidation the District saw increased revenues to allow for permanent increased staffing on each of the Districts three engines. - ➤ The District has updated its Fire Fee Schedule to reflect current costs and best practices. - ➤ The District has collaborated with its employee union and the Sonoma Valley Volunteer Firefighters Association to create opportunities to reduce ongoing operational costs. - ➤ The District continues to be successful with grant acquisition and will continue to pursue grants as a means of improving services and enhancing the safety of its personnel. - > The District and the City of Sonoma have negotiated sharing of costs and revenues for service provided by the District to the City or to City residents. - The District has developed reserve policies to meet future financial needs such as Capital Replacement and Other Post Employment Benefit (OPEB) costs. - The District is actively involved in a countywide project to improve Fire Services and has received reimbursements from the County for lost historical revenue and services. - > The District has successfully secured grant funding from the County of Sonoma to help develop a Chipper program in the ongoing efforts to mitigate fire hazards. - > The District worked closely with the County and was successful at implementing Fire Impact Fees which are to take effect July 1, 2021. - > The District is working on expanding capacity in our Fire Prevention Division to provide more efficient and timely service for the preservation of safety within our community.
+- The District has collaborated with its employee union and the Sonoma Valley Volunteer Firefighters Association to create opportunities to reduce ongoing operational costs. - > The District continues to be successful with grant acquisition and will continue to pursue grants as a means of improving services and enhancing the safety of its personnel. - > The District and the City of Sonoma have negotiated sharing of costs and revenues for service provided by the District to the City or to City residents. - > The District has developed reserve policies to meet future financial needs such as Capital Replacement and Other Post Employment Benefit (OPEB) costs. - > The District is actively involved in a countywide project to improve Fire Services and has received reimbursements from the County for lost historical revenue and services. - > The District has successfully secured grant funding from the County of Sonoma to help develop a Chipper program in the ongoing efforts to mitigate fire hazards. - ➤ The District worked closely with the County and was successful at implementing Fire Impact Fees which took effect July 1, 2021 and we have been successful at collecting fees to date through the County. - The District has been able to implement a Fire Inspector position allowing more efficiency and timely service in our Fire Prevention Division for the preservation of safety within our community. - The District entered into an agreement contract for staffing service with Kenwood Fire Protection District in order to help aid in providing adequate staffing for their constituents.